- Paul’s Journey as a Student

 This is the biggest blunder I have seen in many institutions.”

-This was both in order to clarify the confusing boundaries appearing between Yoga teachings and practices and the Indian religious practices within which Vedic chanting resides, as well as to offer Vedic Chanting as a specialised reflective and meditative personal Sādhana for all interested in this ancient Indian tradition.
+This was both in order to clarify the confusing boundaries appearing between Yoga teachings and practices and the Indian religious practices within which Veda Mantra Chanting resides, as well as to offer Veda Mantra Chanting as a specialised reflective and meditative personal Sādhana for all interested in this ancient Indian spiritual tradition.

 “I think, that all those who want to practise Vedic chanting must be able to do so,